 - Desire and Devotion: Art from India, Nepal, and Tibet in the John and Berthe Ford Collection.
 The Walters Art Museum, Baltimore; Santa Barbara Museum of Art, Santa Barbara; Albuquerque Museum, Albuquerque; Birmingham Museum of Art, Birmingham; Hong Kong Museum of Art, Hong Kong.
 2001-2003.

-Provenance Spink & Sons, London; purchased by John and Berthe Ford, Baltimore, September 1982.
+Provenance Spink & Sons, London [date and mode of acquisition unknown]; purchased by John and Berthe Ford, Baltimore, September 1982.

 Credit Promised gift of John and Berthe Ford